ethereum/hive/docs/simulators.md

     --boundary----

 This request starts a client container.
 Unlike with other requests, this request must be encoded as multipart/form-data.
+The `config` form parameter contains a client launch
+configuration:

+    {
+      "client": "<client type>",
+      "networks: ["<network>"],
+      "environment": {
+        "HIVE_xxx": "<value>",
+        "HIVE_yyy": "<value>"
+      }
+    }

-The `CLIENT` form parameter is required and specifies the client type that should be started.
-It must match one of the client names returned by the `/clients` endpoint.
+The `"client"` field is mandatory and gives the client type to be started.
+It must match one of the names returned by the `/clients` endpoint.

-The `NETWORKS` form parameter is optional and configures networks to which the client will be connected before it starts to run.
+`"networks"` is optional and configures networks to which the client will be connected before it starts to run.
 Network names are supplied as a comma-separated list.
 The client container will not be created if any of the given networks doesn't exist.

-Other form parameters, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
+`"environment"` configures environment variables to be set in the client container.
+All variable names must start with prefix `HIVE_`.
 Please see the [client interface documentation] for environment variables supported by Ethereum clients.

-Parameters with a filename are copied into the client container as files.
-Note: the **parameter name** is used as the destination file name.
+The submitted form data may also contain files.
+Any form parameters with a non-empty filename are copied into the client container as files.
+Note: the **form parameter name** is used as the destination file name.
 The 'filename' submitted in the form is ignored.
 This is because multipart/form-data does not support specifying directory components in 'filename'.

 Response: